-The Government set out its definition of British Values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister this year.
+The Government set out its definition of British Values in the 2011.
 The DfE has recently reinforced the need 'to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values.'
-These are:

 - The rule of law

 - Tolerance of those of different faiths and beliefs

 At Our Lady of Lourdes Catholic Primary School we are committed to serving our community and local area.
 We see British Values linking closely with Gospel Values and the school's Core Values, upon which we build all we do.